rscr/rscr/README.md

 - 👋 Hi, I’m Steven Reyes
--    I work as an IT consultant, but i want to pursue a career in Web development.
-Self taught in HTML5, CSS3, Javascript and Bootstrap.
+-    I work as an IT consultant, but i want to pursue a career either in Data Analysis or Web development.
+-    Self taught in HTML5, CSS3, Javascript and Bootstrap.
+Made a project that showcase what i`ve learned within Data Analysis.
 - 👀 Currently looking for a Junior Front-end position.
 - 🌱 I’m currently learning Reactjs and finishing Meta Front-End Developer Professional Certificate.
 - 💞️ I’m looking to collaborate with anybody who is willing to take a chance on a highly motivated aspiring Front-end developer.